The Wildlife Damage Compensation program has two major components — compensation for crop damage and compensation for livestock predation.

-Compensation for wildlife losses is 90% of the value of the loss.
+Compensation for wildlife losses is 90% of the value of the loss (45% for extended grazing forages).
 Administration and compensation (up to 80% of the value of loss) of this program is cost-shared by the Government of Canada (60%) and the Province of Manitoba (40%).
 The cost of compensation above 80% is funded solely by the Province of Manitoba.
 The Manitoba Agricultural Services Corporation administers the program on the governments' behalf.

 This program compensates producers who suffer losses to eligible livestock due to attacks by designated natural predators.

 Producers must take all necessary precautions to prevent wildlife damage and predator attacks, take reasonable action to mitigate any injury to livestock, and ensure that injured livestock receive prompt and professional veterinary or other treatment.

 You may apply for compensation for damage to agricultural products grown and/or livestock raised in Manitoba, even if you do not have an active AgriInsurance contract.